Dr Thomas Ullmann SFHEA

 The permanent link to my latest biography is: http://qone.eu/ullmann.

-Dr Thomas Ullmann is a Lecturer in the Institute of Educational Technology at The Open University and an Honorary Lecturer in the Department of Computer Science at the University of Warwick.
-He is a Senior Fellow of the Higher Education Academy (SFHEA).
+Dr Thomas Ullmann is a Lecturer in the Institute of Educational Technology at The Open University and a Senior Fellow of the Higher Education Academy (SFHEA).
+He was an Honorary Lecturer in the Department of Computer Science at the University of Warwick.

 In his role as lecturer, he is responsible for teaching and for supporting the teaching and learning of the Open University.
 He supports Quality Assurance and Quality Enhancement processes at the Open University.
 Specifically, he investigates the latest online and distance teaching practices as well as contribute to the development of novel methods and techniques.
 He taught on the Master in Online and Distance Education (MAODE).